PowerShell/PowerShell/test/tools/CodeCoverageAutomation/README.md

 4. Download Coveralls.net from 'https://github.com/csMACnz/coveralls.net/releases/download/0.7.0/coveralls.net.0.7.0.nupkg'
 5. Invoke 'Install-OpenCover' to install OpenCover toolset.
 6. Invoke 'Invoke-OpenCover' to execute tests.
-7. Get git commit ID from powershell.version file from the downloaded daily build package.
+7. Invoke powershell to get the git commit ID of the downloaded daily build package.
 8. Using the commit ID get committer info like, message, author and email using the github REST API.
 9. Invoke 'csmacnz.Coveralls.exe' to upload the coverage results to Coveralls.net